NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. [#opendap] Requires the netCDF-4 C library to have been compiled
               with OPeNDAP support enabled.

-.. [#files] Tutorial files may be also found in the `docs/netcdf_files
+.. [#files] The tutorial files may be also found in the
+            `docs/netcdf_files
             <https://github.com/NCAS-CMS/cfdm/tree/master/docs/netcdf_files>`_
-            directory of the installation.
+            directory.